Mumbai: Drunk man runs over 5-year-old, granddad in Oshiwara, nabbed

-The family, which was returning from birthday party on Sunday night, demands death penalty for driver, who was caught by passers-by before he could flee
+The family, which was returning from a birthday party on Sunday night, demands death penalty for driver, who was caught by passers-by before he could flee

 The Kolekars were giddy with happiness at the thought of their son, Sarthak, hitting another milestone — his sixth birthday — in two weeks.
 But their lives came crashing down on Sunday night when a drunk car driver mowed him down, along with his grandfather, in Oshiwara.